 Figure 4: Turf conversion located in North Quad

-Along with removing parts of grassy areas and replacing them with drought tolerant plants, CI is saving potable water by watering over 99% of the campus with irrigated with reclaimed water.
-This means that the water used for irrigation is former wastewater that has been treated to remove impurities.
+Along with removing parts of grassy areas and replacing them with drought tolerant plants, CI is saving potable water by watering over 99% of the campus with irrigated with recycled water.
+This means that the water used for irrigation is former wastewater that has gone through a multistage treatment.
 This process supports sustainable landscaping, by reducing the potable water that would otherwise be used to irrigate.

-Our reclaimed water comes from Camrosa Water District, which operates a state-of-the-art water treatment and reclamation facility.
+Our recycled water comes from Camrosa Water District, which operates a state-of-the-art water treatment and reclamation facility.

 Figure 5: Recycled water signs

 Potable water costs significantly more than recycled water.
 From January 2010 to December 2015, we saved just over $1 million by simply using recycled water instead of potable water in our irrigation and other appropriate areas!